 Mike founded his own business, Sogno, in 2004 to enable people to lead happy, healthy and fulfilling lives.
 Along with holding a Post Grad Diploma in Coaching for Organisational Excellence, Mike is qualified to BPS Level B, is a Myers Briggs expert and also a Young Enterprise volunteer.
 Mike has actively led Sogno’s development of drama based learning over the last three years.
 Mike is a leadership coach with over 20 years experience in leadership and organisational development.
 He has worked with senior managers and management teams in a wide range of sectors including pharmaceuticals, food manufacturing, chemical processing and construction helping them to tackle performance improvement, culture change, organisational development, behavioural change and career development challenges.
 He has also recently been working on programmes designed to enable clients to embed a leadership approach based on coaching principles into their organisational culture.
 He has designed and delivered modular development programmes for a wide range of blue chip private sector clients and has extensive public sector experience, particularly in Higher Education and National and Local Government.

-A Chartered Fellow of the Chartered Institute of Personnel and Development (CIPD) Roshan Israni has over 25 years experience in Human Resources and Organisational Development in both the public and private sector in UK and India.
-Born in India, Roshan is a Chemistry graduate and a MBA from Mumbai university and in 1995 moved to the UK where she has held a number of senior management positions in local government, the NHS and latterly at the probation service.
-Her work has included leading on employee relations, significant organisational cultural transformation and restructuring programmes.
-She is passionate about employee engagement and as Director of People Management and OD led her most recent employer Northumbria Community Rehabilitation Company to achieve success as a top 10 employer of choice company and gain Investors in People gold and champion status.
+A Chartered Fellow of the Chartered Institute of Personnel and Development (CIPD) Roshan Israni has over 27 years’ experience in Human Resources and Organisational Development in the public, not for profit and private sectors in UK and India.
+Born in India, Roshan is a Chemistry graduate and a MBA from Mumbai university and in 1995 moved to the UK where she has held a number of senior management positions in local government, the NHS, the probation service and most recently in the higher education sector where she currently is the Deputy Chief Executive of the Universities and Colleges Employers Association.
+Her experience includes leading on employee relations matters, national pay bargaining, significant organisational cultural transformation and restructuring programmes.
+She is passionate about employee engagement and as Director of People Management and OD led the Northumbria Community Rehabilitation Company to achieve success as a top 10 employer of choice company and gain Investors in People gold and champion status.

 Rosie Kay has created award-winning theatre work that include: MK Ultra (2017); Motel & Double Points: K (2016); Sluts of Possession (2013) in collaboration with the Pitt Rivers Museum; There is Hope (2012) exploring religion; 5 SOLDIERS – The Body Is The Frontline (2010/11 and 2015/16), based on extensive research with the British Army which toured in the UK and Internationally and Double Points: K (2008) in collaboration with Emio Greco| PC.
 Rosie is currently our Associate Choreographic Dance Artist for 2017/18.